The-Assembly/Voi/README.md

 # Use Voice Search to make a Video Playlist

 ## Introduction to Today's Workshop
-**--provide a short overview of the workshop--**
+**--provide a short overview of the workshop--**<br/>
-A Function diagram that provides an overview of the workshop is found below.
+A Function diagram that provides an overview of the workshop is found below.<br/>

 ![Function_diagram](https://user-images.githubusercontent.com/32713072/34573888-24386cb8-f18f-11e7-8a5a-119eba047c5b.jpg)

-For the circuit diagram, use the image below as a guide.
+For the circuit diagram, use the image below as a guide.<br/>

 ![Circuit_diagram](https://user-images.githubusercontent.com/32713072/34574074-c46ba1aa-f18f-11e7-9c27-439b266c20e6.jpg)

 ## Pre-requisite